TheNinth7/evcc-garmin/docs/README.md

     <td width="50%"><h3>Tiny Glance</h3></td>
   </tr>
   <tr>
-    <td style="padding-bottom: 20px" align="left" valign="top">If sufficient memory is available, the glance will show battery and vehicle SoC along with charging/discharging status, updating at the configured <a href="#global-settings">interval</a>.</td>
+    <td style="padding-bottom: 20px; text-align: left" valign="top">If sufficient memory is available, the glance will show battery and vehicle SoC along with charging/discharging status, updating at the configured <a href="#global-settings">interval</a>.</td>
-    <td style="padding-bottom: 20px" align="left" valign="top">On devices with limited memory, the glance displays only battery and vehicle SoC.
+    <td style="padding-bottom: 20px; text-align: left" valign="top">On devices with limited memory, the glance displays only battery and vehicle SoC.
 Due to memory constraints, it cannot process the state from evcc directly.
 Instead, a background task retrieves the state, which Garmin restricts to every five minutes.
 As a result, real-time charging/discharging information is not shown, and the glance indicates the data's age in minutes.</td>
   </tr>
   <tr>
     <td><img src="screenshots/glance_full_300px.png"/></td>